Norwegian Pearl: Special interest cruises

 The ship was chartered for a Star Trek-themed cruise in January 2017.
 The six-night cruise had port calls in Mexico and the Bahamas.
 Two further chartered Star Trek voyages were planned in January 2018.

 In February 2019, American singer, Kesha took the ship for a four-day cruise called, Kesha's Weird and Wonderful Rainbow Ride.
 The cruise started in Tampa, Florida and ended in Nassau, Bahamas.

 In January 2020, the ship held Chris Jericho's Rock 'N' Wrestling Rager at Sea, a 4-day professional wrestling and rock music-themed cruise hosted by Chris Jericho.
 In partnership with All Elite Wrestling (AEW), the January 22 episode of AEW Dynamite was taped aboard the ship on 21 January while it was docked in Nassau, Bahamas.

 In February 2020, she hosted the Outlaw Country Cruise 5, sailing from Key West to Falmouth, Jamaica, with multiple country music artists aboard.

+In October and November 2023, the ship hosted the Headbangers Boat cruise featuring the metal bands Lamb of God, Mastodon, Gwar, Hatebreed, and Shadows Fall, among others.
+On November 3, a 41-year old man attending the Headbangers Boat cruise fell overboard while the ship was sailing near the Bahamas en route to Miami.
+The music programming was suspended that morning for a search, which lasted for nine hours before it was called off.